 Pursuant to APSA, only the vulnerable adult, court-appointed conservator or court-appointed personal representative may file a claim for financial exploitation on behalf of the vulnerable adult or adult’s estate.
 If any of those individuals do not file a claim, any other interested person may file such a claim if he/she obtains permission from the superior court.

 Most claims based on statute in Arizona must be filed within a one year statute of limitation.
 However, claims for financial exploitation have a two year statute of limitation.
 When the time begins to run is often complicated and depends on the specific circumstances of the case.
 Read more about statutes of limitation.

 This is just a brief overview of claims for financial exploitation of vulnerable adults in Arizona.

 Do you want to learn more about Arizona financial exploitation claims?
-Watch our following videos or attend our Video Webinar!
+Watch our following videos or download our 3-Part Video Webinar!